mdew192837/cc-django/DESIGN.md

 Conveniently, Django has not just a `DateField` but also parameters such as `auto_now_add` which auto adds a timestamp **only** when the record is created, and `auto_now` which auto updates the timestamp anytime the record is updated.

 The documentation I referred to is [here](https://docs.djangoproject.com/en/2.1/ref/models/fields/#datetimefield).

+### Automatically Updating a Player's USCF Rating when a valid USCF ID is Provided
+Initially, I created the Player model so that administrators would have to manually enter not only a player's UCSF ID but also manually look up their UCSF Rating and update that.

+This is highly inconvenient and is not very time efficient.
+My chess coach found an old version of the UCSF Player lookup that I could query  (Use http://www.uschess.org/msa/thin.php? and add the relevant USCF ID).

+So I tested this manually with different valid IDs, inspected the `HTML`, and found what unique HTML element contained the value I wanted (`input[name=rating1]`).

+Once I had this information, I was ready to implement it.
+I needed to figure out two things:
+1. How to make a request using python in a Django app **and** parse the request response ideally using one library.
+2. How to initiate this request only after a player updates their profile.

+Please refer to `cc_managemeng/signals.py` for the code for this section.

+For the first, I knew of the Python `requests` library and `beautifulsoup4` library, but I didn't want to have to write a lot of code to connect them.
+I searched for an all-in-one library and found `requests_html`, which allows me to make a request and immediately parse it instead of writing any `bs4` code.
+Link [here](https://html.python-requests.org/).

+For the second one, I read the Django documentation to search for any hooks or signals that may be sent enough.
+Sure enough, I found that Django has signals that you can respond to.
+Furthermore, you can respond to only certain signals.
+In this case, I wanted to respond to the `post-save` signal sent by a `Player` object.
+Link to Django documentation for signals [here](https://docs.djangoproject.com/en/2.1/topics/signals/).

+This can be implemented using the `@receiver` decorator.
+The rest is pretty straightforward, although I did need to implement a `try - finally` branch to prevent the profile from infinitely recursing and running each time the profile is saved.

 ## Other Problems